badfroze/abelian-complexity/README.md

 Extract hybrid abelian-complexity features: getting abelian-complexity features and tetra-nucleotide frequency features from a fasta file
 ```
 Rscript abel.r start end
-#start and end refer to the responding fasta sequence position
+#start and end refer to the responding fasta sequence position and the input file is fasta format
 Rscript 256_feature.r
 ```